Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 > *Due to the constraints in creation of linked services using REST APIs, the data pipeline example only includes activities which doesn't have any linked service references.*

-## Known issues, limitations, and workarounds

-Refer to [know issues, limitations, and workarounds](./issues-limitations-and-workarounds.md) page for more details.
-It is highly recommended to review this page to gain insights into the various limitations, issues, and challenges you may encounter while building CI/CD pipelines for Fabric.
-It also provides some workarounds and alternative approaches to overcome these limitations.

 ## Alternate approaches for promoting changes to higher environments

 ### Using Fabric GIT APIs only